kanisterio/kanister/README.md

 kanister-operator-2733194401-l79mg   1/1       Running   1          12m
 ```

-The Kanister will create CRDs on startup if they don't already exist.
+The Kanister controller will create CRDs on startup if they don't already exist.
 We can verify that they exist:
 ```bash
 $ kubectl get crd
 NAME                        AGE